timgit/pg-boss/docs/readme.md

 Deletes a job by id.

-> A quick note about deleting jobs.
-You may use a "fetch then delete" workflow similar to SQS in pg-boss.
-The only thing to watch out for is how deleting job would impact opt-in job throttling that works via unique constraints.
-For example, if you are debouncing a queue to "only allow 1 job per hour", deleting job records would make that time slot available again, breaking your throttling policy.
+> Job deletion is offered if desired for a "fetch then delete" workflow similar to SQS.
+This is not the default behavior for workers so "everything just works" by default, including job throttling and debouncing, which requires jobs to exist to enforce a unique constraint.
+For example, if you are debouncing a queue to "only allow 1 job per hour", deleting jobs after processing would re-open that time slot, breaking your throttling policy.

 ## `deleteJob(name, [ids], options)`